andrewotis/safedrop/README.md

 logic for adding or updating sensitive content:
     // pull the current dropFile from the store
-    // decrypt the dropFile.data
+    // decrypt dropFile.data
     // JSON parse it
     // push the new record on to it
-    // encrypt it
+    // encrypt it back up
     // send it back to the redux store
-    // store in localstorage
+    // store in sessionStorage